zubairehman/DismissibleExpandedList/README.md

 # dismissible_expanded_list

-A Flutter package to provided dismissible and expanded list
+A Flutter package to provided dismissible and expanded list.

 ## Getting Started